gkarsay/parlatype/README.md

 ### Packages

+* Ubuntu: There is a PPA with stable releases of Parlatype at https://launchpad.net/~gabor-karsay/+archive/ubuntu/parlatype.
-In the release section you’ll find packages for
+* Debian: At https://github.com/gkarsay/parlatype/releases you’ll find packages to download for Debian 8 “Jessie”.
-* Ubuntu 14.04 “Trusty”
-* Ubuntu 16.04 “Xenial”
-* Debian 8 “Jessie”

-Choose your distro and architecture (amd64 or i386) and that’s it.
-The package with the LibreOffice helpers is architecture independent.

 ### Dependencies